raselcsedev/electronics-engineering-warehouse/README.md

 ## About My Project Electronics Engineering Warehouse
 - This is my Electronics Engineering warehouse where electronics product store.
 The primary function of a warehouse is to provide storage space for equipment, inventory or other items.
 It offers appropriate facilities to the enterprises for storing their goods when they aren't called for a sale.
-This helps prevent wastage of stock and ensure its protection and safety.I store in my warehouse tv, freeze, blender, kettle etc.
+This helps prevent wastage of stock and ensure its protection and safety.
+We have enriched our technical facilitated with all necessary facilities where customers can repair their products.
+I store in my warehouse tv, freeze, blender, kettle etc.

 ## Technology and Framework
-- bootstrap
+- Bootstrap
-- firebase
+- Firebase
-- react router dom
+- React router dom
-- react toastify
+- React toastify
+- Heroku
+- Node js
+- Mongo Db
-- heroku
+- Github